genghisjahn/Hexbot/README.md

 Software bot that tries to cross a board of hexagons with varying heights.

 Not yet finished.

-Right now you can manually move the bot across the field with the keyboard.
+Right now you can manually move the bot(represented by a dot at the bottom the the field) across the field by clicking on adjacent hexagons.

-The Robot.cs class needs a lot of refactoring.
+A log of moves will populate on the right hand side of the form.